University of Wisconsin Stout | Wisconsin's Polytechnic University

 UW-Stout can help you achieve your goals.

-Learn to teach and assess writing with the 6-Traits of writing (voice, ideas, word choice, organization, sentence fluency and conventions).
-Learn strategies to teach revision, investigate student blogging, and use EverNote to organize online resources.
-Help learners meet Common Core and state writing standards and improve test scores.
+Learn how to teach and assess writing using the 6-Traits of writing (voice, ideas, word choice, organization, sentence fluency and conventions).
+Learn instructional strategies and ways to integrate technology to teach and guide the writing process including revision and editing skills.
+6-Traits are aligned with Common Core and state writing standards and are proven to raise test scores.
 Participants get extensive hands-on practice assessing a variety of student samples using the 6-Traits rubric.

-Designed for ESL/ELL teachers, English and language arts teachers, teachers interested in writing across the curriculum, special education teachers, technical and community college writing instructors, and curriculum coordinators.
+Designed for ESL/ELL teachers, English and language arts teachers, elementary teachers, K-12 teachers interested in writing across the curriculum, special education teachers, technical and community college writing instructors, and curriculum coordinators.

 You may enroll to meet your goals for professional development, continuing education, license renewal, or to complete graduate credits and transfer to another university.
 This course is an approved elective in the Master of Science in Education online degree program.